KlevisImeri/SEM7/Sociology/lec0.md

 the BONDS (fashion, trendin stufu and ***POLITICAL POWER***)

+###  Thornstorm Veblen - THE theory of the leisure class (bsc) 1899

+"Sociolize the cost, privatize the profits"
+Political power

+  - upper class
+ --- middle class
+----- working class
+⩓
+|
+|
+| Bottom

+Stead
+Subsistance Economies := house holds preduce most of the stuff they produce critique of the van nassan field fo the classical economcis

+autonomous (independet) consumer demand => create, synthetize, manipulate,

+Malsow pyramid of humanities

+Higher up the more unessasry the needs the easier to manipulate
+     *          - self actualizatoin | realization
+    ***
+   *****
+  *******
+ *********
+***********     - survival related needs

+- social standing prestigue goes up the more needs

+- conspicuous (cleary visible) consumption display of execellence waste of money & time & effort

+barred from working

+[savagerie | peaceable] ->  berberism
+(hunger=gather tribal soc)  Predatory lifestyle  War economy

+anthropological - humans | logos
+physical anthropological
+cutural (human behaviour)

+     [*]           - Create a power elite | leauser class  would end up exempt of labor
+    ***             higher midle class
+   *****            miidle class
+  *******           lower middle class
+ *********          - Working class | Social structure

+[*] - the first item of conspicuous female captives

+[booty] m- treausre

+emulatoin :=  trying to copy (emulate) the lifestyle fo the lifestyle fo the one higher class for them

+invidious distinction := to distinct yourslef in order to make yourslef invidious (envious)

+fomo is invidious

+transgression := typically have to do with violizaiont of day to day unwritten rules

+### Emile Durkheim (1858) a jew into an orthosox rabbie al from the side of the fatehr
+alsace / Lorvaince
+The rules of sociological method (human conducnt in a collective context | Peer presure) social facts := there is regulation from the outside not subject to socila regualation akak unregulated is  (parts of our nevvor system  are not regulated from outside)

+Emile Durkheim - The Rules of Sociological method

+social facts coercive compelliatg rules of behaviour implicit "under the radiar" templates

+legal rules are explicit

+too much envolment with you own socila facts on you daily level this is a hindrance

+Grumpy letdown fustrated

+896
+1001 Kindom of Hungary

+social facts are the raw materials for sociological study

+Template ->         [..  ... ]  . -> transgartoin are the points outside
+blowing once noise    . .  .    .
+                    [.  .....]

+socializatoin is the fucntion and the process and end result of of witch is to learn the rules of behaviour

+unlearning

+"""" A social fct is ***every way of acting***, capable of exercision on the individual ***an external constaring***. whil eof the same time existing in its
+own right ***independent of its individial manifestatation***.

+fully and radically individual

+Rule 1:  Cosider social facts as things (They are observable phenomena).
+Chemical bonds
+Rule 2: All preconceptions must be eradicated. (unlearning / be puzzeled by simple things) abbility of not taking for granted things that are typically taking for granted Rule 3: socail facts must be considerst independily of their individual manifestatation

+RACES ara not biological categrories but social

+within variance

+height
+|   * *
+| * * * *     *
+|  *  *     * * *
+___________> weight

+between variacen between groups
+N = 20

+|   . **
+|  . ****   -> tremendious overlap
+|   ..**
+|
+____________>

+There is more within varince then between varience between black, they differ more between themselfs then with white pople

+For RACES to classify in biology the between varience has to be greated then within varince for properties varialbes in biology

+preception "is sociolly directed"

 ### Questions
 there are savign (bailing out) the invectors
 In essay should we write:
 - You like examples a lot